Stelios Malezas: Return to PAOK

-On 10 August 2015, Malezas joined for a second spell PAOK, signing a two years' contract for an undisclosed fee.
+On 10 August 2015, Malezas joined for a second spell PAOK, signing a two-year contract for an undisclosed fee.
 His first year after his return, was disappointed but gradually became a member of the starting XI especially under Vladimir Ivić coaching.
 As a result of his performances, the administration of PAOK has decided to extend the contract of the experienced central defender.
 He is expected to sign a new two-season contract, as he was recently informed by athletic director of the club, Lubos Michel.

 On 1 March 2017, PAOK made public his agreement for a one (plus one) year contract with the international defender, and Malezas was extremely happy as he signed with the team that showed him, in whose ranks he spent less than ten years.
 On 27 June 2017, the probability to continue his career in the club will be changed as there is interest from Russian Premier League club FC Anzhi Makhachkala.
 On 16 December 2017, PAOK achieved its second consecutive away victory at the 2017-18 season, against struggling Platanias at Perivolia Municipal Stadium, as the experienced central defender and captain of the Greek Cup winners, bagged the only goal of this clash, with a close-range effort at 56'.
 It was his first goal with the club since his return from summer of 2015.
 On 6 June 2018, experienced central defender and captain of PAOK, Stelios Malezas, will renew his contract with the Greek Cup winners until the end of 2018–19 season.
 The owner and president of historic Thessaloniki club, Ivan Savvidis, had publicly promised after victory over AEK at 2017-18 Greek Cup final that the contract of 33-year-old international defender will be extended, something which was officially announced.